-The one thing that is better than haloumi though is halloumi paired with something a little bit sweet, like honey or fresh or dried fruit (in Cyprus they eat it with watermelon!).
+The one thing that is better than halloumi though, is halloumi paired with something a little bit sweet, like honey or fresh or dried fruit (in Cyprus they eat it with watermelon!).
 Just to make sure I’ve got all bases covered, I’ve used both honey and dates in this salad along with some nuts for a little crunch and black rice for no reason other than it just looks really beautiful (but also contains the antioxidant anthocyanin which gives it its dark purple colour, bonus!).
-It’s filling enough to be a meal on it’s own but would also be a great starter or delicious as side to go with lamb.
+It’s filling enough to be a meal on its own but would also be a great starter or delicious as a side to go with lamb.

 Ingredients (serves 2):

-1/2 cup black rice (or use red or brown)
+1/2 cup black rice (or you can use red or brown)

 100g halloumi, sliced into 1/2cm slices